felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 never seen any other book that does this, except the one you are holding in your hands right now.

+If you’re curious about the inner workings of short codes, see Appendix A.15.

 **Radical Candor**: Giving and receiving feedback

 {{< figure src="https://m.media-amazon.com/images/I/71qELZ2wR9L._SL1500_.jpg" position="center" caption="" scale="250px" >}}